 Install the Mounting Bracket

-Position the mounting bracket at the appropriate height by using the wall template.
 Use the stud markings to guide you as you screw in the mounting screws.
 Keep the mounting plate straight by using a level as you screw it into the wall.
-Double check that it is securely screwed into the wall studs as this plate will serve as the main support for the microwave.
+Double-check to make sure that it is securely screwed into the wall studs, as this plate will serve as the main support for the microwave.

 Mount the Microwave